Code-Institute-Submissions/chrper80-Milestone-project1/README.md

 ### The contact form

 I put required on all the fields and the consent checkbox.
 Everything works as it should and if something is missing there will come a little pop up message.
 I used the same url that you guys used to dump the info in the form.
+There is a link to "terms of use" that doesn't go anywhere.
+The reason for this is that i haven't got a terms of use document yet.

 ### Footer links